 Wow, this was a long one!
 I hope you found some index inspiration in this post. 🙂 For your convenience, I’m including a list of all of the posts in this series (Bullet Journal Building Blocks) below.
 I’m going to be updating it as I write more posts!

 P.S.
-I have a whole board on Pinterest dedicated to the index!
-Check it out here.
+I have a whole board on Pinterest dedicated to the index if you want to see some more examples!

 How do you use the index in your bullet journal?
 I’d love to chat about it in the comments below!